JakeBoggs/JakeBoggs.github.io/content/posts/evaluating-llm-reasoning-with-mtg-deck-building.md

     });
 </script>

 The human baseline has an admittedly small sample size (just myself, it's difficult to find skilled MTG players who want to sit through a 200 question test), but still provides a valuable reference.
 As the creator of the benchmark and a player of the game for 10+ years, I scored 68% agreement with the other human deck builders.
 This could be a skill issue on my end, but I think it is more likely due to the somewhat subjective nature of question, along with the presentation format.
 To provide a fair comparison, I made a script that presents that questions to me exactly as they are shown to the LLMs, but I think I could do better using a deck editor.
 Despite my less than perfect score, I still beat most of the models by a wide margin.
-Among LLMs, o3 (low) comes closest with 63% accuracy, followed by Gemini 2.5 Pro 03-25 at 53%, and Claude 3.7 Sonnet at 49.5%.
+Among LLMs, o3 (low) comes closest with 63% accuracy, followed by Gemini 2.5 Pro 06-05 at 57.5%, and the older Gemini 2.5 Pro 03-25 at 53%.
 This aligns with qualitative assessments and other benchmarks where these models often excel in real-world tasks.
 Their success here suggests that ManaBench is effectively capturing a similar type of reasoning aptitude.

 The results also highlight a discernible gap in performance between the leading American models (o3, Gemini 2.5 Pro, Claude) and prominent Chinese models like Deepseek R1 (43.5%) and Qwen3 235B A22B (37%).
 While these models are undoubtedly powerful, their performance on ManaBench suggests that their reasoning capabilities may not be as developed as some of their US counterparts.
 This observation underscores the utility of specialized benchmarks like ManaBench in revealing subtle but significant differences in model capabilities that might be obscured by broader, more generalized benchmarks.